Prudential Regulation Update – Changes to Capital Framework for Stress Tests

 A best practice framework

-Regardless of the size of organisation or complexity of the model suite, the fundamental principles of an effective IFRS 9 MI and Monitoring framework are broadly consistent across the industry.
+Regardless of the size of organisation or complexity of the model suite, the fundamental principles of an effective IFRS 9 MI and model Monitoring framework are broadly consistent across the industry.
 We believe that firms should seek to address the following objectives on a BAU basis:

 - Provide confidence the most appropriate ECL are being reported